Professor Peter Waldron

 They have ultimate responsibility for The Papillon Project as a charity and are accountable to The Charity Commission.

-Our Schools' Project Lead (Matt), Deputy Schools' Project Leads (Harriet and Graeme) and Assistant Schools' Project (Poppy) work together as a team, throughout the academic year, to lead The Papillon Project operationally in schools.
+Our Schools' Project Lead (Matt) and Deputy Schools' Project Leads (Harriet) work together as a team, throughout the academic year, to lead The Papillon Project operationally in schools.

 This group consists of unpaid volunteers who generously share their experience and expertise to support our Schools' Team operationally from communications to sourcing upcycled materials for use in schools, we are hugely appreciative of these incredible individuals who greatly enrich our charitable work in schools.